 I have also directed narratives that place readers within the context of the story, telling them what kind of voter they are, which brands Republicans and Democrats love, and where people have moved the most post-pandemic.
 I am well-versed in finding datasets and using them to tell a visual story including this project on Donald Trump’s overseas business empire or Elon Musk’s tweets.
 I’m also an expert in obtaining satellite imagery for visual investigations from multiple partners, including spearheading and editing this story that revealed an increase in mass graves during the war in Ukraine and this piece that visualized frequent blackouts.
-I have led coverage for several presidential and midterm elections, finding new ways to innovate each cycle.
-I enjoy building and leading teams, helping people do their best work and telling stories that can only be understood through compelling, visual storytelling.

 Trade Tensions: The Back and Forth Showdown on Trump’s Tariffs